Salvation Army sees shortage of bell ringers for second year

-COLBERT COUNTY, Ala. — The Salvation Army said it’s enduring another holiday season with shortages of signups for needed volunteer and paid bell ringers.
+LAUDERDALE COUNTY, Ala. — The Salvation Army said it’s enduring another holiday season with shortages of signups for needed volunteers and paid bell ringers.

 The cause?
 Nothing new, according to Commanding Officer for Salvation Army of The Shoals Richard Watts.